The Soul Dam

 Metal unfolded.

-It was enormous, dull, and unromantic.
-A jointed retrieval mechanism that did not threaten, because threats implied negotiation.
-It reached for ZiggyBoot the way a hand reached for a defective component.
+The claw entered—enormous, dull, unromantic.
+A retrieval mechanism that did not threaten, because threats implied negotiation.
+It reached for Zigaboot the way a hand reached for a defective component.

 The claw's field snapped around his coherence anyway, tightening with perfect administrative contempt.